 What did you think is the right sentence?
 Hypothetically, the answer for the question is “He” is in the kitchen.
 So, therefore, the correct sentence is who is in the kitchen?

 Another example, who did you trust?
 Or whom did you trust?
-The question can have an answer question “I trust him” or let’s say “she trust him”.
+The question can have an answer question “I trust him” or let’s say “she trusts him”.
 So, both answers are correct.
 It’s kind of weird if we will answer I trust he or she trust he.
 It’s weird, right?
 So the right sentence is whom did you trust.

 Furthermore, in this topic “Who VS whom”, we should remember the “he and him tips”.
-It’s easy to remember and use. ike what I’ve said on my post before, Studying English is a complicated language that has lot of rules to follow.
+It’s easy to remember and use.
+Like what I’ve said on my post before, Studying English is a complicated language that has lot of rules to follow.
 In my post today, I will differentiate the usage of “Who and Whom”.We just have to phrase the hypothetical answer to each question.
 If that will answer “he”, use who shoud be whom.

 For more information and inquiries: